fjankowsk/fitpdf/README.md

   -o, --output        Output plots to file rather than to screen. (default: False)
 ```

+## Input file format ##

+`fitpdf` reads the input data from simple plain text files in comma-separated values (CSV) format.
+The files must contain at least the following data fields or columns:

+* "rotation": integer

+The rotation or pulse number corresponding to the fluence entru.

+* "zapped": boolean (True/False or 0/1)

+A flag indicating whether the rotation has been zapped or RFI excised.
+All entries with zapped == True are excluded from the fitting.

+* "fluence_on": float

+The fluence or flux density integrated (summed) across the on-pulse phase range.

+* "nbin_on": integer

+The width of the on-pulse phase range in bins.

+* "fluence_off": float

+The fluence of flux density integrated (summed) across the entire off-pulse phase range.

+* "nbin_off": integer

+The width of the off-pulse phase range in bins.

+* "fluence_off_same": float

+The fluence or flux density integrated (summed) across a subset of the off-pulse phase range of the same width as the on-pulse window.

+* "nbin_off_same": integer

+The width of the off-pulse phase range subset in bins.

+The line below provides a minimal CSV header.

+`rotation,zapped,fluence_on,nbin_on,fluence_off,nbin_off,fluence_off_same,nbin_off_same`

 ## Example output ##

 The images below show some example output from the program obtained when fitting simulated test data.